-INFORMATION FORM (To be completed and submitted by ALL Major in Music Studies, BM students going through the review process for the first time in Fall 2017 and all students currently on deferral from the Spring 2017 review.)
+INFORMATION FORM (To be completed and submitted by ALL Major in Music Studies, BM students going through the review process for the first time in Spring 2020 and all students currently on deferral from the Fall 2019 review.)

-Download the concentration appropriate Information Form above, complete electronically or in pen only, no pencil, and return to Krystyn Jensen in MUS 111, no later than Monday, November 27th at 5pm if you are in the Choral Concentration or Friday, December 1st at 5pm if you are in the Instrumental Concentration.
+Download the concentration appropriate Information Form above, complete electronically or in pen only, no pencil, and return to Danton Bankay in MUS 101, no later than April 27, if you are in either the Choral Concentration or the Instrumental Concentration.

 If your Information Form goes onto a second page, be sure your first and last name is on both pages, print one-sided only and do not staple them together!

 *Finding your GPA's*: Log on to Self-Service Banner and click on the Student link.
 Next, click on Degree Audit (review of your current academic progress towards degree completion).
 It should take you directly to your degree audit.
+All of the information required for your form will be found here.
 At the top, under the maroon bar entitled Student View you will find your Overall GPA and right beneath that is your Texas State GPA.

-*Finding your total number of Core Hours Completed*: On your Degree Audit scroll down until you come to the maroon bar entitled Core.
+*Finding your total number of Core Hours Completed*: Scroll down until you come to the maroon bar entitled General Education Core Curriculum.
 You will find your total Credits Earned already calculated for you on the right hand side of the maroon bar.

-*Finding your Individual Core Course Grades*: On your Degree Audit scroll down until you come to the maroon bar entitled Core.
-Under that section, you will need to search for the individual courses and indicate the grades you received for the courses listed.
+*Finding your Individual Core Course Grades*: In that same section, you will need to search for the individual courses and indicate the grades you received for the courses listed.
 NOTE: If you are in progress of completing a class, indicate IP in the box on your form.

-*Finding your Music Course Grades*: On your Degree Audit scroll down until you come to the maroon bar entitled Major in Music Studies, BM.
-Under this section you will find Departmental Recital, Aural Learning, Music Theory, Applied Lessons, and Major Ensembles.
+*Finding your Music Course Grades*: Scroll down until you come to the maroon bar entitled Major in Music Studies, BM.
+Under this section you will find Departmental Recital, Aural Skills, Music Theory, Applied Lessons, and Major Ensembles.
 Next, scroll down until you come to the maroon bar entitled Conc in Instrumental/Vocal Emphasis.
-This is where you will locate your grades for Piano Techniques or your Secondary Instrument/Voice classes.
+This is where you will locate your grades for Piano Techniques or your Secondary Instrument/Voice classes as well as Foundations of Music Education.
 NOTE: If you are in progress of completing a class, indicate IP in the box on your form.

-*Institution Column*: Enter the Community College or University (abbreviations are accepted) where you took each music course.
+*TXST/Other Column*: Enter TXST if you took the course at Texas State, or enter the Community College or University (abbreviations are accepted) where you took each music course.

-*Major Ensemble Entries*: Along with the name and grade for your four major ensembles, you must circle the semester you took that ensemble and the institution (see above) where you were enrolled in that course.
+*Major Ensemble Entries*: Check all the Ensembles you were enrolled in for each semester.
 NOTE: Use your Degree Audit for this entry, the section will say Major Ensemble and will list the courses by First Semester Freshman (aka Freshman I on the form), Second Semester Freshman, etc.